alxtrnr/bongo-twisty/content/blog/endearing _qualities.md

 > What's something someone can do the first time you meet them that makes you find them much more appealing?

 Cheerful and upbeat.
 A positive intonation.
 Smiles.
 Laughter.
 Enthusiasm and interest.
 Listening and responding.
 It brings out the best in me.
-It works both ways.
-When I'm like that towards others, people seem more interesting and appealing to me.
+When I'm like that people seem more interesting and appealing to me too.